 This legislation requires a taskforce to examine the energy needs over the next 20 years and may consider the effects of various electric choice options for retail customers in the renewable energy market.
 This report could provide new and updated information from a previous similar report completed by the 2020 Taskforce.
 With the continued discussion of retail electric choice, this could provide needed unbiased research on the impacts of those options put in place by other states and the ability for those measures to be used and implemented in Florida's market.
-Committee Assignments:
+Several advocates for the solar industry and Rich Blaser with Infinite Energy (the author of CRC Proposal 51) spoke in support of the bill at the Committee meeting.

-SB 1038: Communication, Energy and Public Utilities; Governmental Oversight and Accountability; Rules
+SB 1038: Governmental Oversight and Accountability; Rules